clesleycode/lesley2958.github.io/_posts/2015-11-08-Natural-Language-Processing.md

 <h3> Pre-requisites: </h3>

-This post assumed some knowledge of Python.
+This post assumes some knowledge of Python.

 <h3> What is Natural Language Processing? </h3>